 - The SSA decides that you cannot perform the tasks of another job and earn because of your medical condition(s); and

 - Your disability has lasted or will last for at least one year or to result in death.

 Do you think you may fit these qualifications for SSDI?
 Are you unsure of whether you would be considered eligible by the SSA?
 If you are attempting to secure Social Security Disability benefits but are struggling with the process, do not hesitate to seek help.
 Fill out the free, no-obligation consultation form on the right to receive a case review from an experienced Memphis disability attorney at Morgan & Morgan.

 How Do I Determine If I Am Disabled?

-The Social Security Administration uses the answers to a few key questions to determine eligibility for SSDI.
+The Social Security Administration looks for answers to certain important questions when determining who is eligible for SSDI.
 These include:

 - Are you working?
 If you have worked in the calendar year and have averaged more than $1,010 per month, you usually will not be considered disabled.